dmerejkowsky/blog/content/post/2017-05-17-fzf-for-the-win.md

 * Find patterns and frictions in the usage of your tools
 * Find a generic solution to tackle the pattern you've found
-* Try to get consistent configuration and mapping everywhere so that things are easier for you to type and remember.
+* Try to get consistent configuration and mappings everywhere so that things are easier for you to type and remember.

 By the way, if this reminds you of the famous [Seven habits of effective text